swayli94/cst-modeling3d/example/Tutorial.md

 nn:         number of points on upper or lower section surface
 ns:         number of spanwise points

-project:    if True, projected chord length does not change when being twisted
+projection:    if True, projected chord length does not change when being twisted
 split:      if True, surface between two sections is splitted into upper and lower surfaces
 flip_x:     if True, arrange xx and x of control sections in the reverse order
 ```